benwilkins/AutoMin/libraries/lessphp/docs/docs.md

     }
     ```

-In addition to the arguments passed to the mixin, `@arguments` will also inlude
+In addition to the arguments passed to the mixin, `@arguments` will also include
 remaining default values assigned by the mixin: